Mindful Leadership With Marc Lesser

 About This Podcast

-Zen Bones is a weekly podcast featuring conversations with leading spiritual teachers and activists, and an exploration of Zen teachings and practices, to help you appreciate your life, build vibrant relationships, and cultivate thriving workplaces.
+Mindful Leadership With Marc Lesser is a bi-weekly podcast featuring conversations with leading spiritual teachers and activists, and an exploration of Zen teachings and practices, to help you appreciate your life, build vibrant relationships, and cultivate thriving workplaces.

 Listen in weekly for cutting-edge interviews, teachings, guided meditations, and supportive tools for creating more meaningful work, along with potent mindfulness practices to develop yourself, influence your organization, and change your world.